brawaru/Brawaru/SUPPORT.md

 ## Legal yapping

+Payments made through either of these platforms are considered donations and, as such, do not provide any benefits or bonuses.
+This means, for example, that
+donations:

-Payments made through either of the platforms are considered donations and, as such, do not provide any benefits or bonuses.
-Donations do not influence my moderation actions and cannot be used to evade or appeal moderation actions in any of the communities I moderate.
-Donations also do not grant priority to support tickets, issues, feature requests, or pull/merge/review requests created by a donor.
+- do not influence my moderation actions and cannot be used to evade or appeal moderation actions in any of the communities I moderate;
+- do not grant priority to support tickets, issues, feature requests, or pull/merge/review requests created by a donor.

 However, they do allow me to allocate more time to address these requests and resolve those from donors in the process.

-By making a donation through either of the platforms, you confirm that you are doing so voluntarily as a gift and not as a direct payment for the work I have done or may do for you.
+By making a donation through either of the platforms, you confirm that you are doing so voluntarily as a gift and not as a direct payment for work I have exclusively done or may do for you.

 [boosty_badge]: ./assets/badge-boosty.svg
 [yoomoney_badge]: ./assets/badge-yoomoney.svg